CTA-K12/UserBundle/Resources/doc/index.md

 ###### Providers:

-Under the `providers` section, you are making the bundle's packaged user provider service available via the alias `mesd_userbundle`.
+Under the `providers` section, you are making the bundle's packaged user provider service available via the alias `mesd_user`.
 The id of the bundle's user provider service is `mesd_user.user_provider.username`.
 The `.username` configuration sets the login form to expect the user to enter their username to log in.
 You could change this to `mesd_user.user_provider.email` to force users to use their email